 Minimum Design Loads for Buildings and Other Structures (ASCE/SEI 7-10).
 ASCE/SEI 7-10 provides requirements for general structural design and includes means for determining dead, live, soil, flood, snow, rain, atmospheric ice, earthquake, and wind loads, as well as their combinations.
-Standard ASCE/SEI 7 is an integral part of building codes in the United States.
+Standard codes in the United States.